Milunka Savić

-Milunka Savić CMG (Милунка Савић; 28 June 1892 or 10 August 1888 – 5 October 1973) was a Serbian war heroine who fought in the Balkan Wars and in World War I. She is the most-decorated female combatant in the recorded history of warfare.
+Milunka Savić CMG (Милунка Савић; 28 June 1892 – 5 October 1973) was a Serbian war heroine who fought in the Balkan Wars and in World War I. She is the most-decorated female combatant in the history of human warfare.
+She was wounded in battle nine times, and because of her immense courage and leadership, the French called her the "Serbian Joan of Arc".

 Military career

-Savić was born in 1888, in the village of Koprivnica, near Novi Pazar, in Serbia.
+Savić was born in 1889, in the village of Koprivnica, near Novi Pazar, in Serbia.
 In 1912, her brother who was ill with tuberculosis received call-up papers for mobilization for the First Balkan War.
-She chose to go in his place—cutting her hair and donning men's clothes and joining the Serbian army.
+She chose to go in his place — cutting her hair and donning men's clothes and joining the Serbian army.
 She quickly saw combat and received her first medal and was promoted to corporal in the Battle of Bregalnica.
 Engaged in battle, she sustained wounds and it was only then, when recovering from her injuries in hospital, that her true gender was revealed, much to the surprise of the attending physicians.